DMV Reopening Guidance

 To maintain proper social distancing protocols, you should only arrive with one accompanying driver.
 You and your accompanying driver will have your temperature taken and be screened before beginning the test.
 If there are multiple applicants in a vehicle with the same accompanying driver, and one of the applicants, or the accompanying driver, does not pass the screening process, none of the applicants in the vehicle will be tested at that time.
 Their tests will need to be re-scheduled.

 For more information, see Schedule and Take a Road Test.

 - You must always wear a face covering and maintain 6 feet from others at a road test site whenever possible.
 Anyone accompanying you to your road test must also wear a face covering.
 Face coverings include cloth, surgical masks, N-95 respirators, or face shields.

 - You must maintain proper social distancing protocols.
 You should arrive with only the accompanying driver and any other applicants of the accompanying driver and maintain 6 feet of distance from other customers and staff, whenever possible.

 - When you arrive for your road test, you, your accompanying driver, and any other vehicle passengers will have your temperature taken and will be screened.
-All customers, including accompanying drivers and any other vehicle passengers, will have their temperature taken and be screened for symptoms of COVID-19 and any known contacts with positive COVID-19 patients prior to beginning the test.
-Road tests will be rescheduled if any of the individuals who have been screened have a fever (temperature of 100 degrees or higher), are exhibiting symptoms of COVID-19 or have had recent, close contact with anyone who tested positive for COVID-19.
+All customers, including accompanying drivers and any other vehicle passengers, will have their temperature taken and be screened for symptoms of COVID-19 and any known contacts with positive COVID-19 patients before beginning the test.
+Road tests will be rescheduled if any of the individuals who have been screened have a fever (temperature of 100 degrees or higher), are exhibiting symptoms of COVID-19, or have had recent, close contact with anyone who tested positive for COVID-19.
 Road tests will also be rescheduled if any of these individuals have traveled within 14-days of their scheduled road test to a state with significant community spread of COVID-19, as outlined in the travel advisory.